ABaldrati/CLIP4Cir/README.md

 ## Acknowledgements

-We gratefully acknowledge the support of NVIDIA Corporation with the donation of the Titan X Pascal GPU used for this research.
 This work was partially supported by the European Commission under European Horizon 2020 Programme, grant number 101004545 - ReInHerit.

 ## License